 Course Number Course Description 17.0110000 Health This single-semester course is a graduation requirement and designed to offer a practical approach to health topics that concern adolescents.
 The course covers knowledge and skills necessary for personal health and well-being and the prevention and treatment of injury.
 Additional information covered includes disease prevention, relationships, consumer health, the life cycle, and preventing abuse of tobacco, alcohol, and drugs.
-(Graduation Requirement) 36.0510000 Personal Fitness This single-semester course is a graduation requirement and a pre-requisite to all elective physical education courses .
-This course serves as an introduction to the role of exercise in health promotion, fitness, and performance.
-The course provides students with the basic knowledge and understanding that physical fitness, exercise, and diet are essential in developing and maintaining a healthy lifestyle.
-Students will participate in physical activities geared towards enhancing body composition, flexibility, muscular strength, muscular endurance, and cardiovascular fitness. ( Graduation Requirement )
+(Graduation Requirement) 36.0510000 Personal Fitness (Graduation Requirement) This single-semester course is a graduation requirement and a p requisite to all elective physical education courses.
+This course serves as an introduction to the role of exercise in health promotion fitness, and performance.
+The course provides students with the backnowledge and understanding that physical fitness, exercise, and diet a essential in developing and maintaining a healthy lifestyle.
+Students we participate in physical activities geared towards enhancing bo composition, flexibility, muscular strength, muscular endurance, a cardiovascular fitness.
+(Graduation Requirement)